al-holm/aika/docs/backend/microservices/user-microservice.md

 # User Microservice Architecture

+We used hexagonal architecture pattern as a template.
 The architecture of the User Microservice is illustrated in the following diagram:

 ![Architecture](../res/user-microservice.svg)